dionysius/vaultwarden-deb/README.md

 ## Download prebuilt packages

-Prebuild deb packages are available in the [releases section](https://github.com/dionysius/vaultwarden-deb/releases) for the latest Ubuntu LTS and Debian stable in various architectures (if applicable).
-They are automatically built in [Github Actions](https://github.com/dionysius/vaultwarden-deb/actions) and you can verify the signatures with this [signing-key](signing-key.pub).
+Prebuild deb and src packages are automatically built in [Github Actions](https://github.com/dionysius/vaultwarden-deb/actions) for the latest Ubuntu LTS and Debian stable in various architectures (if applicable).

+For manual installation they are available in the [releases section](https://github.com/dionysius/vaultwarden-deb/releases) and you can verify the signatures with this [signing-key](signing-key.pub).

+For using apt they are available on [packagecloud](https://packagecloud.io/dionysius/vaultwarden).
+See their [installation instructions](https://packagecloud.io/dionysius/vaultwarden/install#manual-deb) on how to setup the apt source.
+Be aware that they use a different signing key. [vaultwarden-web-vault-deb](https://github.com/dionysius/vaultwarden-web-vault-deb) is also automatically uploaded to this repo.

 ## Requirements